About the Artist

 Nicholas Nyland (Lakewood) is drawn to abstraction’s “dumbness.”
 He believes it is generous and capacious: able to absorb and then release a multitude of references including, in his case, Chinese scholar’s stones, Japanese gardens, early American decorative traditions, and 1970’s design.
 Nicholas has been exhibited at the Contemporary Art Center in Peoria, Illinois; Soil Gallery, Seattle; and at the Seattle Art Museum 35th anniversary exhibition.
 He received his education at the University of Washington and University of Pennsylvania.

-As part of his Fellowship’s Meet the Artist requirements, Nicolas spoke about his work to a group at Gallery One in Ellensburg, WA, a beautiful venue that offers exhibitions, music and film screenings, and artist studios in a renovated historic Victorian building.
-A large mural and recently-completed art by the lucky kids who attend classes at the gallery provided a lively backdrop to the slideshow of Nyland’s recent work.
+As part of his Fellowship’s Meet the Artist requirements, Nicolas spoke about his work to a group at Gallery One in Ellensburg, Washington, a beautiful venue that offers exhibitions, music and film screenings, and artist studios in a renovated historic Victorian building.
+A large mural and recently-completed art by the lucky kids who attend classes at the gallery provided a lively backdrop to the slideshow of his recent work.
 He displayed his painted paper sculptures as well as a ceramic sculpture suspended on a chain.
-Nyland said, “It was a pleasure to speak about my work to such a welcoming group – I hope to return to historic Ellensburg soon!”

 Information included above was provided by artist at the time of application.